yetanalytics/pedestal-oidc/README.md

 Give `com.yetanalytics.pedestal-oidc.interceptor/decode-interceptor` a function that returns a map of JWKS key IDs to the keys themselves and place it in your interceptor chain.
 Decoded claims will be placed on the request at `:com.yetanalytics.pedestal-oidc/claims`.

+#### Failures

+By default the `decode-interceptor` will respond to any failure with a 401.
+You can customize this behavior by providing a `:unauthorized` keyword arg which is a function that will recieve the pedestal context, a failure keyword and possibly an exception.
+The possible failure keywords are:

+* `:header-missing` - The `Authorization` header (or whatever is provided for `check-header`) is not present.
+No exception.
+* `:header-invalid` - The header does not start with `Bearer `.
+No exception.
+* `:kid-not-found` - The indicated public key is not found by ID.
+An exception is passed with ex-data containing the `:kid`
+* `:validation` - The token failed unsigning with `buddy-sign`.
+The provided exception contains the `:cause` in its ex-data.
+* `:unknown` - An unknown exception was thrown.
+See the provided exception for more info.

+The default `:unauthorized` function will add the failure keyword to the context as `:com.yetanalytics.pedestal-oidc/failure`.
+By default exceptions will not be retained.

 ### Getting Keysets

 `com.yetanalytics.pedestal-oidc.jwt/get-keyset` will attempt to fetch a valid keyset from the given `jwks-uri`.
 How this is stored/cached is up to the lib consumer.